-- 5.3.1 The role of the Travel Plan Coordinator (TPC) can be described as the principal point of contact for residents interested in the Travel Plan or travel opportunities at the site and will promote the Travel Plan to this audience. - 5.3.2 It is important that the TPC is familiar with the site.
-The TPC will visit the site regularly, set a good example and be easily contactable by everyone the FTP applies to.

-- 5.3.3 The TPC will be appointed for the lifetime of the Travel Plan (to a point 2 years after occupation of the final dwelling), and will promote, implement and monitor the FTP.
-Once the TPC has been appointed, the individual's contact details will be made available to all residents through the Travel Information Packs and other promotional materials.
-It is envisaged that the TPC role will take 1 day per month for 5 years and this will be reviewed as part of the monitoring process. - 5.3.4 The TPC's responsibilities will include: - Collating and distributing Residential Travel Information Packs and STVs (including monitoring their uptake); - Keeping all the transport information up-to-date on the Travel Information Notice Board/Social Media Group and material contained within the Residential Travel Information Packs: - Keeping up-to-date on SGC's transport initiatives; - Assisting in the preparation of any land use specific travel plans, and a School Travel Plan, if required; - Implementing the various Travel Plan measures, including PTP; - Managing the Travel Plan budget; - Liaising with public transport operators and car clubs, where necessary; - Acting as a point of contact for residents requiring information on local travel; - Organising adult cycle training as and when required; and - Monitoring and reviewing the FTP, and submitting annual monitoring reports to SGC setting out the progress of the FTP.
+- 5.3.1 The role of the Travel Plan Coordinator (TPC) can be described as the principal point of contact for residents interested in the Travel Plan or travel opportunities at the site and will promote the Travel Plan to this audience.
+As set out above, this role will be taken on by SGC. - 5.3.2 It is important that the TPC is familiar with the site.
+The TPC will visit the site regularly, set a good example and be easily contactable by everyone the FTP applies to. - 5.3.3 SGC's responsibilities as TPC will include: - Collating and distributing Residential Travel Information Packs and STVs (including monitoring their uptake); - Keeping all the transport information up-to-date on the Travel Information Notice Board/Social Media Group and material contained within the Residential Travel Information Packs; - Keeping up-to-date on SGC's transport initiatives; - Assisting in the preparation of any land use specific travel plans, and a School Travel Plan, if required; - Implementing the various Travel Plan measures, including PTP; - Managing the Travel Plan budget; - Liaising with public transport operators and car clubs, where necessary; - Acting as a point of contact for residents requiring information on local travel; - Organising adult cycle training as and when required; and - Monitoring and reviewing the FTP, and submitting annual monitoring reports to SGC setting out the progress of the FTP.